Moabifokotsane/sendemailtowhatsapp/README.md

 ```

 # For Whatsapp intergration
-### Use Your own preferd whatsapp library and insert your exixsting whatsapp library code that sends messages to your whatsapp in the checkemails.py code.
+### Use Your own prefferd whatsapp library and insert your existing whatsapp library code that sends messages to your whatsapp in the checkemails.py code.